joelparkerhenderson/issues/README.md

 ### Score by harm grade

-Medical practitioners use a harm grade to rank patient issues: No harm, Low harm, Moderate harm, Severe harm, Fatal.
+Medical practitioners use a harm grade to rank patient issues: No Harm, Low Harm, Moderate Harm, Severe Harm, Fatal.

-If you're interested in this score, you can read more about it searching UK NHS Learn from Patient Safety Events (LFPSE).
+If you're interested in this score, and the specifics of each harm grade, then you can read more about it searching UK NHS Learn from Patient Safety Events (LFPSE).

 ### Score by level of danger